Why the Elevate App Serves as the Perfect Proofreading Game

 Elevate Tracks Your Progress and Achievements

-The app tracks your progress across all four areas with what they call the Elevate Proficiency Quotient (EPQ).
+The app tracks your progress across all four areas using what it calls the Elevate Proficiency Quotient (EPQ).

 Your EPQ increases as you progress through six levels of proficiency: